RedhawkSDR/redhawksdr.github.io/content/manual/ide/debugging.md

 #### Terminating a Component from the REDHAWK Sandbox

 Sometimes a REDHAWK component fails to respond to input.
 In these cases the component may need to be terminated.
+Terminate kills the processes of the resource.

 To terminate a component: